AncientMariner/LotterySystem/README.md

 --- Comments

 - Solution is not dependent on currency
 - Random number generation component is easily replaceable by adding a new bean and implementing the existing interface (RandomService)
 - Scalability.
 New rest resources could be added as separate classes to restLayer package.
   For each resource it is recommendable to test and generate a valid user scenario.
   Number of lottery tickets and win tickets could be changed.
-Any currency you want could be added as a currencyName variable and appropriatelly stored in the DB.
-Db could be changed by modifying the driver in the configuration file (please note Hibernate - compatible driver)
+  Any currency you want could be added as a currencyName variable and appropriately stored in the DB.
+  DB could be changed by modifying the driver in the configuration file (please note Hibernate - compatible driver)